 Offering virtual work opportunities can be a huge draw for businesses but dealing with staff in various locations can feel like a challenge for employers.
-Luckily, there are ways to utilize software and adopt management methodologies to ensure your team works cohesively and that performance doesn’t suffer as a result of not working in the office.
+Luckily, there are ways to use resource scheduling software to see the big picture and adopt management methodologies to ensure your team works cohesively and that performance doesn’t suffer as a result of not working in the office.
 Here are six tips to help boost the performance and productivity of your remote workers and keep everyone happy, wherever they are working from.

 1. Host regular meetings with staff

 Just because staff is remote doesn’t mean that you have to skip the usual structures of the working week.
 This includes meetings and check-ins as a team.
 Engaging with your remote workers on a regular basis through group meetings or one-to-ones will ensure that communication is maintained and that everyone is on the same page regarding projects and tasks.

 It can be beneficial to host virtual meetings at the same time each week so that everyone knows to be prepared and present for greater organization.
 Video conferencing tools like Zoom make it easier than ever to hold meetings together regardless of where each individual is located.
 This will help to maintain performance within the team and keep everyone in the loop as to where projects are at.

 Independent work from home can become lonely over time, which impacts performance and job satisfaction.
 It can also put a strain on team dynamics because the ability to get to know your colleagues is harder.
 But as a manager, something you can do to ease this is to encourage your employees to interact socially, not just for work.